You can get by with just a website in the past; nowadays, not anymore. You will also need a blog.

-WordPress is an ideal platform for small to big websites, even the ones needing eCommerce.
+Wordpress is an ideal platform for small to big sites, even the ones needing eCommerce.

 But if a site needs to work as a very highly dedicated and sophisticated online shopping portal with all the marketing and accounting features aspired, Magento is preferable.
 However, Magento can’t be customized from scratch.

 Have a design in mind | Tip 4